peijin94/Srads/readme.md

  [SRaDs] (**S**)olar (**Ra**)dio  (**D**)ata processing (**s**)cripts

-In order to avoid the comflict with any build in function or script namespace, here we use 'srads_' as prefix
+All scripts In order to avoid the comflict with any build in function or script namespace, here we use 'srads_' as prefix

 ## (1)  SRS File Visualization (Learmonth)